mathewlowry/myhub-gpt/AI4Communities post.md

 Again, the details will vary according to the platform:

 * If the above content discovery services become possible on the Fediverse, they will almost certainly also provide *external* content moderation services, making sure bad content is not brought into the commuity's instance. *Internally* facing content moderation and governance AIs would focus their attention on the instance's Local feed, making it more valuable, interesting and safer - see  [[AI4Communities on the Fediverse]]
 * Bluesky already offers the possibility of 3rd party services to provide labellers, to which users can subscribe.
-Ideally, labellers could be AI-driven, and trainable by their subscriber - see [[AI4Communities on Bluesky]]
+Ideally, labellers could be AI-driven, and trainable by their subscriber - see [[AI4Communities on the ATmosphere]]
 * Nostr - tbd

 ### Centaur services for individuals...